 As well as measuring how quickly we get to you, we also want to measure what good we do, in terms of the outcomes we achieve for public safety.
-Put simply, we use computer modelling to predict how many people are at well above risk of dying in house fires, and whereabouts in the county they tend to live.
+Put simply, we know from FSEC how many people are at well above risk of dying in house fires, and whereabouts in the county they tend to live.